KevinRejevich/Latin102/Quiz3.md

 pars, partis (f.) “part”
 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

-The Hydra killed passers by with a great blowing of his poisonous breath. >cum magno afflato sui venenati afflatus The Hydra killed passers by with a greater blowing of his poisonous breath. >>cum maiore afflato sui venenati afflatus The Hydra killed passers by with the greatest blowing of his poisonous breath. >>>cum maximo afflato sui venenati afflatus The victims died in great torment. >>>>in magna cruciabilitate The victims died in greater torment. >>>>>in maiore cruciabilitate The victims died in the greatest torment. >>>>>>in maxima cruciabilitate Hercules cleaned a great part of the stables. partem magnam stabulorum Hercules cleaned a greater part of the stables. partem maiorem stabulorum Hercules cleaned the greatest part of the stables. partem maximam stabulorum
+The Hydra killed passers by with a great blowing of his poisonous breath. > magno afflatu sui venenati afflatus The Hydra killed passers by with a greater blowing of his poisonous breath. >>cum maiore afflatu sui venenati afflatus The Hydra killed passers by with the greatest blowing of his poisonous breath. >>>cum maximo afflatu sui venenati afflatus The victims died in great torment. >>>>in magno cruciatu The victims died in greater torment. >>>>>in maiore cruciatu The victims died in the greatest torment. >>>>>>in maximo cruciatu Hercules cleaned a great part of the stables. partem magnam stabulorum Hercules cleaned a greater part of the stables. partem maiorem stabulorum Hercules cleaned the greatest part of the stables. partem maximam stabulorum